SuzeShardlow/Unscramble/README.md

 * A 4x4 grid needs to appear on the screen.
 * Each position on the grid needs to be identified by an ID number.
 * A number tile needs to appear in 15 of the 16 positions.
-Therefore create a set of grids and apply one of them to the game
+Therefore create a set of grids and apply one of them to the game.
 * Before the game starts and after each move, we need to compare the number on the tile with the position ID number.
 * If they match, then the tile is in the correct position and it must be shown in green.
 * If all the tiles are green, then the player has won and the game is over.